 Quality Management System in Healthcare

-The DIN EN 15224 Quality Management System is a sector specific standard of quality management for healthcare organisations.
-It is based on the ISO 9001 standard and it includes tangible requirements for patient safety and management of clinical risks in the planning, realisation and management processes.
+The DIN EN 15224 Quality Management System is a sector specific standard of quality management for healthcare organizations.
+It is based on the ISO 9001 standard and it includes tangible requirements for patient safety and management of clinical risks in the planning, realization and management processes.

 The 11 central features of DIN EN 15224 are:

 Use Quality Management Systems as a roadmap for success

 Select Your Location